Aerobic exercise such as brisk walking, running, and kick-boxing may reduce the need for medications in some individuals diagnosed with depression.

 While exercise alone may help, it's important to be accurately diagnosed and to have a treatment plan customized to your specific situation.
 Establishing a relationship with a primary care provider is an important first step in managing your overall health and wellbeing.

-If you would like to set up an appointment with one of our Primary Care Providers, please call 515-875-9000.
+If you would like to set up an appointment with one of our Primary Care Providers to discuss the best steps for your depression, please call (515) 875-9000.

 Depression is a complex illness involving more than occasionally feeling sad or blue — it interferes with daily life and affects others.
 In this country alone: